-In Ten Years, Will the “Fantastic Beast” Generation Overtake the “Potter” Generation?
+In Ten Years, Will the “Fantastic Beasts” Generation Overtake the “Potter” Generation?

 Before I explain why, let me define the two.

 Generation Potter is made up of readers who first discovered Harry, Ron, and Hermione on a bookshelf and imagined in our mind’s eye what they would look like in real life.
 We waited years between books.
 We had the idea that the stories should be made into movies, theme parks, and maybe even a play, long before WB and others caught on.
 We are the generation that created and fuel what MuggleNet is today.

 Generation Fantastic Beasts is a different creature altogether.
 These children will never know what it is to wait for the books.
 Instead, they will think each “book” is a script that comes out when the movie is released, like a package deal.
 They won’t be able to imagine Harry, Ron, Hermione, or Newt as anyone else other than the actors who portray them.
 They may never even read the original books, which means they won’t know Peeves or Winky or visit the Hogwarts kitchens or anything!
 What if they start watching the movies in chronological order like what happened to the Star Wars fandom?
 (Sorry, I’m freaking out a bit just imagining this horrible reality.)

 As more and more children are born into this new world, will Generation Potter be thrown asunder?
 Like the horse and carriage or pagers, or dare I say, paper books!
 (Not to mention what’s happened with the Lord of the Rings fandom where fewer and fewer newcomers are actually reading Tolkien’s book and thus losing the magic of the original story.)
 Will our children, this new generation, even be able to be transformed by Harry’s story of love and kindness and tolerance the way Generation Potter has?